jlangch/venice/doc/readme/repl.md

 ## Built-in documentation

-The documentation for a function can printed from the REPL:
+The documentation for a function can be printed from the REPL:

 ```text
 venice> (doc map)